 Public is a trading app that truly tries to run an investor-aligned outfit that fulfills its motto of being “a safer place for investors.”
 With plenty of easy-to-digest educational content, no commissions and fractional shares, it’s highly geared toward beginning investors.
-But Public does a lot more than other apps aimed at this demographic, including a social feed that connects investors to discuss their trades and “town hall” meetings with business leaders.
+But Public does a lot more than other apps aimed at this demographic, including access to cryptocurrency and a social feed that connects investors to discuss their trades and “town hall” meetings with business leaders.
 Plus, Public has ditched the “payment for order flow” business model that makes many other brokers conflicted with their customers.

 While Public is great for learning about investing, those focused on teaching young kids to invest may want to have a look at Stockpile.
 Others interested in investments beyond stocks and ETFs can look at trading apps such as Robinhood or traditional brokers such as Fidelity, which is also well-known for its educational offerings.

 |Securities tradable:||Stocks, ETFs, cryptocurrency|

 |Customer service:||Email, chat Monday-Friday 9 a.m.-5 p.m.
 ET|